JamesLewis1998/Software_UpSkilling_Workspace/Discretion_and_Midas_Project/WebsiteOutline.md

 <img src="EC2.png" width="800">

-- Will be using genral purpose instance if there's a cloud architecture set up
+- Will be using genral purpose instance if there's a cloud architecture set up - balanced mix of compute, memory, and networking resources
-- balanced mix of compute, memory, and networking resources.
-They are ideal for diverse workloads, like web services
+- How will this compute capacity be set up as needed along with configuration of security, networking and storage?
-- also ideal for when workload performance is uncertain (as is the case with the web app development)
+- Assume general purpose is planned and there's no demand on the compute capacity being optimised for computation or memory based on web app needs?

 ## Computing Services - Serverless Computing